Training and Prevention

-Our training is informed by our almost 30 year history of providing specialist sexual violence services in London and delivered by accredited front-line support practitioners.
+Our training and prevention programme is informed by our over 32 year history of providing specialist sexual violence services in London and delivered by accredited front-line support practitioners.

 Our training is: